-Very rarely, a blood transfusion or surgery is needed to put right these types of complications.
-Version 5.0 Approved by EUG Oct 2023
+Rarely, surgery is needed to put right these types of complications.

 You will be cared for by a skilled team of doctors, nurses and other healthcare professionals who are involved in this type of procedure every day.
 If problems arise, we will be able to assess them and deal with them appropriately.